 3. Foil-Wrapped Baby Back Ribs

-How long do you cook ribs on the grill if it is wrapped in a foil?
+How long do you cook ribs on the grill if they’re wrapped in foil?
 Does wrapping the ribs in the foil reduce the cooking time?
 No, the ribs still need an hour to cook.

-To know how to BBQ ribs in a foil, go through this recipe.
+To learn how to BBQ ribs in a foil, have a look through this recipe.

 Heat the grill over medium heat.
 Soak the wood chips for 30 minutes.
 Mix the rub ingredients well.
 Cut each rack from the middle to create two smaller racks.
 Season the racks with the rub.

 Double wrap each rack using eight 18-by-24-inch sheets of heavy-duty aluminum foil.
 Place the ribs on the grill and cook over medium heat for an hour.
 Turn the packets to ensure even cooking.
 Remove the packets from the grill.
 Let the ribs rest in it for 10 minutes.